 - Outstanding, state-of-the-art facilities housed in the Judd Gregg Meteorology Institute in the Boyd Science Center

-- Active collaborations with NOAA, NASA, NWS, UNH, USAF, MWO, NHDOT, and NHDES
+- Active collaborations with NOAA, NASA, NWS, UNH, USAF, MWO, NHDOT, and USA CRREL

-- Well-qualified students can complete the program in approximately 18 months
+- Well-qualified students may complete the program in approximately 18 months

 - Full assistantships with tuition waivers are available